ShouqMohamed/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-a script that creates a directory named my-first-directory in the /tmp/ directory
+Move the file betty from /tmp/ to /tmp/my-first-directory